mostrovski/employee-polls/README.md

 7. If it didn't happen automatically during the build, open provided link in your browser.

 ### Tests

+The application is tested with [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

 Execute `npm test` to run all the test suites.